 Since its launch in 2017, the Composers Lab has served over 40 composers from six countries and ten states.
 A virtual revolving masterclass/workshop for emerging/early career composers, the lab focuses on helping its attendees navigate the challenges and opportunities of the current musical landscape through lectures, peer musical critique, and community building.
 Each lab features a fluid mix of prepared lectures, composition masterclasses, and career guidance.
 The labs take place via Zoom in order to diversify attendance and make the program available to students throughout the world.
 All attendees are asked to review their fellow student's music, present new music regularly, and participate in weekly discussions.

-Through its Composer’s Lab initiative, New Amsterdam hopes to help foster a renewed sense of community and connection between today’s younger post-genre composers and musicians.
+Through its Composer’s Lab initiative, New Amsterdam hopes to help foster a renewed sense of community and connection between today’s younger genre-fluid composers and musicians.
 By connecting attendees with both NewAm composers and like-minded emerging composers from different locales, the program provides a robust support group for navigating a complex, extremely demanding industry.